dcHarvs/random-image-generator/README.md

 # Random Image Generator

-A basic React application that generated random images from Picsum
+A basic React application that generates random images from Picsum

 Note: Please ensure you have installed [nodejs](https://nodejs.org/en/download/) if you want to run the program locally.